himaxwell/himaxwell.github.io/_drafts/concerns-part2.md

 [TODO: video link here]

 Classic!
-Steve can help us out here too, reminding us how best to think about the relationships between our classes:
+Steve can help us out here too:

 [TODO: image here]

+So, next time you sit down to write some code, consider chanting, "Messages, messages, messages," as a way to remind yourself of good software design principles.

 ### The Story so Far